Why RCCB cannot give protection against Overload and Short Circuit Faults?

 When RCCB will Trip?

 Here you can see, the phase wire touches the earth wire for which, Current comes from the phase wire and goes back through the earth wire, not through the neutral wire.
-So, the current in incoming and return wire in RCCB become unequal.
+So, the current in incoming and return wire in RCCB becomes unequal.
 According to the working principle, as the current in both lines is unequal it will trip and disconnect the circuit.

 - Proper RCCB connection Diagram with MCB.